 An investor should always look out for companies with high SSGR, FCF and available at good earnings yield.

-The investor would notice that most of the well-known companies in the market, which have high margin of safety in their business, are already trading at high P/E multiples and therefore preclude any margin of safety in the purchase price.
-Similarly, among the well-known companies, most of the companies, which are available at low P/E ratio, thereby providing margin of safety in the purchase price, do not have high margin of safety in the business.
+The investor would notice that most of the well-known companies in the market, which have a high margin of safety in their business, are already trading at high P/E multiples and therefore preclude any margin of safety in the purchase price.
+Similarly, among the well-known companies, most of the companies, which are available at low P/E ratio, thereby providing a margin of safety in the purchase price, do not have a high margin of safety in the business.

-Therefore, it becomes critical for the investor to search for companies, which have high margin of safety in the business and at the same time, are available at low P/E ratios.
-If an investor is able to find such companies, then she can certainly generate significant amount of wealth through stock markets.
+Therefore, it becomes critical for the investor to search for companies, which have a high margin of safety in the business and at the same time, are available at low P/E ratios.
+If an investor is able to find such companies, then she can certainly generate a significant amount of wealth through stock markets.

-Such companies, which have a combination of high margin of safety in the business as well as high margin of safety in the purchase price, are prime candidates to turn out to be multibaggers in future.
+Such companies, which have a combination of a high margin of safety in the business as well as high margin of safety in the purchase price, are prime candidates to turn out to be multibaggers in future.

 It is to emphasize that an investor does not need to find hundreds of such companies.
 Only a few of them over her entire lifetime can do wonders to her wealth.
 Even the best investor of all times, Warren Buffett, acknowledges that most of his wealth has come from only a handful of stock picking decisions turning out to be right.